 Credit card spend

-World of Hyatt has just one credit card, called World of Hyatt Credit Card, which has an annual fee of $95 a year.
+World of Hyatt has just one credit card, the World of Hyatt Credit Card, which has an annual fee of $95 a year.
 This allows you to earn World of Hyatt points with everyday spending.
 Cardholders can also get one free night at any Category 1 to 4 hotel or resort each year after having the card for one year.
 Plus, cardholders can earn an extra free night (for a potential total of two free nights) at any Category 1 to 4 hotel or resort after spending $15,000 in a calendar year.

 Cardholders can earn up to 9 points for every $1 spent at Hyatt hotels (5 points per $1 for being a Hyatt member and an additional 4 points per $1 for card spend) and 2 points for every $1 spent on restaurant purchases, airline tickets, fitness clubs or gym memberships.
 For other purchases, you can get 1 point for every $1 spent.

 Chase Ultimate Rewards cards

 If you have a qualifying Chase credit card, you can also transfer Chase Ultimate Rewards points to World of Hyatt points.
 These points have a 1:1 transfer rate.

 If you spend these points on travel costs through the Chase Ultimate Rewards portal, you get a fixed value of 1.25 cents per point, making the bonus alone worth up to $1,250.
 However, they are also easy to transfer to your World of Hyatt account.
 There, the value will depend on how you spend them.

 With this card, you can earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
 Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases.
 These points can be redeemed for a value of 1.5 cents per point in the Ultimate Rewards portal or transferred to World of Hyatt points, where the value varies.